MyEdMentor

 In the Simulation

-In SPPIN Sim, your resource loading choice affects delivery velocity, error rate and team morale scores.
+In MyEdMentor, your resource loading choice affects delivery velocity, error rate and team morale scores.
 Over-allocated teams show initially high apparent throughput but accumulate quality defects and morale penalties that depress performance in later turns.
 Optimally loaded teams deliver more consistently and are better placed to absorb the additional demands that arise from risk events.

-See SPPIN Sim in action
+See MyEdMentor in action

 Book a free 30-minute demo tailored to your discipline.
 We'll run a live turn — AI world event, countdown, leaderboard reveal.